LugoBlogger/SI-201-401-discrete-mathematics/week12-combinatorials.md

 comes in four colors, white red, green, and black except for XL, which comes only in red, green, and black, and XXL, which comes only in green and black.
-How many different shirt does a souveninr shop have to stock to have at least one of each available size and color of the T-shirt?
+How many different shirt does a souvenir shop have to stock to have at least one of each available size and color of the T-shirt?

 ## Permutations and combinations